 Master of Science in Health Sciences in the Field of Regulatory Affairs

 The master of science in health sciences in the field of regulatory affairs degree program is designed to prepare graduates to facilitate and lead change and innovation in regulatory practice.
-Throughout the program, students will develop strategies for integrating business needs into regulatory strategic planning and will learn to evaluate the scientific and economic value of bringing new health care products to the global market.
+Throughout the program, students develop strategies for integrating business needs into regulatory strategic planning and learn to evaluate the scientific and economic value of bringing new health care products to the global market.

 The program helps prepare its graduates to: